Guigui031/Guigui031.github.io/src/content/projects/metadata-curation-llm.md

 ---
 title: "Metadata curation to evaluate the use of LLMs in the context of a systematic review"
 description: "This project is about collecting metadata from articles in systematic reviews to create clean datasets.
 The developped program performs automatic data cleaning, definition, and alignment for all these articles.
-The datasets are used by a Mila-affiliated M.Sc. student to evaluate the use of LLMs in the screening phase of systematic review."
+The datasets are used by a Mila - Quebec Artificial Intelligence Institute affiliated M.Sc. student to evaluate the use of LLMs in the screening phase of systematic review."
 pubDate: 2023-06-01
 heroImage: "/ProjetCurationMetadonnees.png"
 badge: ""